One Room Challenge: Modern Whimsical Nursery Reveal!

 I am just bursting with joy!
 It's absolutely a dream that I get to raise my daughter in such a magical room.
 Everything from the color scheme right down to the accessories is exactly how I imagined this modern whimsical nursery to be!
 Let me take you through the details:

 It's not common to see millwork in a nursery, but I dared to do something different.
 I knew this room was small to start off with, so an easy way to make the ceilings appear taller is to add crown molding.
-The crown molding I used in this nursery is also from Ekena Millwork.
 I opted for a step wise crown which keeps with the modern aesthetic of my home.
 As soon as the crown molding went up, the room looked instantly larger!
 Many of you asked me over Instagram whether the room had 9 or 10 foot ceilings (the room is pretty standard with 8 foot ceilings).
 This is a trick I hope to keep up my sleeve for future home projects!

 Another element that I played with was framing wallpaper panels.
 This is a trick I used to add elegance to the space, all the while hiding some of the frayed edges that can come along when a novice (like me!) is applying peel and stick.
 The goal of this nursery makeover was also to create a space that my daughter can grow into.
 I don't plan on changing the decor in this nursery any time soon, so I really wanted to create a space that was darling enough for an infant but could also work for her through the ages until she is a teenager (hopefully she likes her room until then)!

 Alright, let's talk about the real showstopper in this room - the ombre wallpaper!
 So I had dreams of adding something meadow-like to the walls, but didn't want to overpower the space.
 I knew I wanted to have wallpaper on every wall, but again didn't want this to come across as overwhelming.
-I was toying with the idea of using this wallpaper from Lolah Studio/Spoonflower here.
 After a ton of thought, I decided that an ombre pattern would look much better - that way the majority of the meadow design would only be visible towards the bottom of the wallpaper panels.
 This would also set the stage for the furniture and accessories in the nursery.

 Built In Bench